multitenancy-project/L5_Accel_NIC/Design Note.md

 A key data structure here is a **mapping table** to attach/detach packet headers to ADUs.
 The table should contain the mapping relation between **ADU_ID** and **Header_Length**.

 ![map_table](fig/map_table.png)

+On the TX path, Hdr_adder is responsible for add packet headers before ADU (payload). the exact packet header can be retrieved by matching the ADU_ID with a `header adder table`.
+This table also determines the length of each packet.
+Thus users can determine the size of the packet regardless of the size of ADU.

 ##### 5. RMT pipeline